nwtgck/mini-scheme-haskell/README.md

-Mini Scheme Interpreter by Haskell
+Mini Scheme Interpreter in Haskell
 ==

 # What is this

-Mini Scheme Interpreter created by Haskell
+Mini Scheme Interpreter written in Haskell

 # How to use